 Transparency, communication, and hierarchy are key here.
 It is crucial that the right people have the authority to make content decisions, and that everyone involved is working together with a view to the bigger picture.
 With the leadership of a Global Chief Content Officer a wider analysis of the content development process is possible, and systemic changes embedded at the optimum point in the process.
 Understanding the global impact of design choices, and importance of structured authoring at each stage of content development can only be achieved with executive oversight.

-Read more about how to achieve your global content strategy with our new book Global Content Quest, and get in touch to discuss how Rubric can support you to accelerate your globalization journey.
+our new book Global Content Quest, and get in touch to discuss how Rubric can support you to accelerate your globalization journey.

 1. CSA Research, The State of Global Customer Experience, p.3-4.